A beginner’s guide to status codes

 A 301 status code can be utilised to help increase optimisation when a site has been moved.
 It helps direct a user to a relevant page when the requested one isn’t available.
 For example, if an e-commerce product page is requested yet the product is no longer sold and won’t be in future, a user can be redirected to a relevant page such as the category page.

-301 status codes are essential to SEO practices as it lets the search engine know that old URLs should be replaced with new ones.
+301 status codes are essential to SEO practices as they let the search engine know that old URLs should be replaced with new ones.
 They signify permanent redirects, preserving SEO value during URL changes or site migrations, ensuring search engine visibility and user experience.

 If there’s no proper redirection for a user, there’s a risk of a drop in rankings.